himkt/allennlp-optuna/README.md

     --skip-if-exists
 ```

-AllenOpt uses SQLite as a default storage for storing results.
+allennlp-optuna uses SQLite as a default storage for storing results.
 You can easily run distributed optimization **over machines**
 by using MySQL or PostgreSQL as a storage.